zeek/zeek/scripts/base/bif/bro.bif.zeek.rst

    :Type: :zeek:type:`function` (t: :zeek:type:`any`) : :zeek:type:`string`

-   Returns the type name of an arbitrary Bro variable.
+   Returns the type name of an arbitrary Zeek variable.

    :t: An arbitrary object.